Yuriko Koike: Political positions

 Koike supports economic liberalism, promotes administrative and budgetary reform, and insists on further advancement of the status of women in the working world.
 In promising the pursuit of women-friendly policies, she has stated, "I believe that pushing policies for women will be good for Tokyo and bring happiness to the capital."
 Her stated basic principles and stance regarding political reform are encompassed by "The 5 Cs: Check, Challenge, Change, Creative and Communication".
-In terms of the economy, she has used for aggressive privatization of Japanese assets to diminish the government's debt burden.
+In terms of the economy, she has pushed for aggressive privatization of Japanese assets to diminish the government's debt burden.
 A strong turn towards IT development, natural sciences, sustainable infrastructure, and efficiency-based administrative reforms for public services were also on the docket.
 She is also one of the main figures in Japan's right-wing populist camp.
 She is also sometimes referred to as "ultraconservative".

 Environmentalism

 Having learned an environmental way of life from her own experience of wartime austerities in Egypt, Koike addresses environmental issues.
 She expressed the idea of introducing a carbon tax in 2005 so that Japan might achieve the goals of the Kyoto Protocol.
 The next year, she inaugurated the "Mottainai Furoshiki" campaign, which urges shoppers to use furoshiki in place of plastic shopping bags.
 She is against the use of biofuels made from food crops.